-The windows can be operated with the switch on each door.
+The windows can be operated with the switch on each side door.

 The power windows work when the ignition switch is in the "ON" position.

-Key off operation: If both front doors are closed, they work for 43 seconds even after the ignition switch is turned off.
-They stop working when either front door is opened.
+However, if both front side doors are closed, they work for 43 seconds even after the ignition switch is turned off.
+They stop working when either front side door is opened.